 - Your content can also be purposed for print or ePublishing.

 When you are ready to publish you’ll have several options (at extra cost to be negotiated):

-Or, we can plug into your existing site – in which case we’ll work with your designer to “wrap” your catalogue.
+Or, we can plug into your existing site – in which case we’ll work with your designer to integrate your catalogue.

-Or, you can generate text files to incorporate into design for print—do an entire book.
+Or, you can generate text files to incorporate into design for print—produce a book.